p3d/sp_test/README.md

 run `bundle install` to install the necessary ruby gems

+## Run the script
-run `./parser.rb webserver.log` to display the pages ranked by total visits and total unique visits
+run `./parser.rb webserver.log` to display the pages ranked by total visits and total unique visits.
+You can provide any log file which has the same structure as the provided example file, webserver.log.

+## Run the tests
+run `rspec spec` to run the test suite

 ## TODO
 As I have tried to stick to the 2.5 hour limit (allowing some time for yak shaving) there are some areas that I would like to improve.